olemathias/techonline-servers/doc/readme.md

 ## 3.5 Recursive resolver
 - The file named.conf.options is a good start
 - Enable recursion.
-- Should only be avaliable from local subnet (ens19).
+- Should only be available from local subnet (ens19).
 Create a ACL.

 ### ACL
 The ACL should be placed before `options {`